tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 _This_ is where the `method_missing` from above comes into play.
-If you are unfamiliar with [`method_missing`](https://apidock.com/ruby/BasicObject/method_missing) it is invoked when a method is called on an object, but that object doesn't have a definition for that method.
+If you are unfamiliar with [`method_missing`](https://apidock.com/ruby/BasicObject/method_missing) it is invoked when a method is called on an object and that object doesn't have a definition for that method.
 It is a powerful tool for metaprogramming and is enabling our `AsyncDelegator` to accept method calls without having to explicitly define them.